andrius-siup/gym-app/README.md

 The website was created by Andrius Siupinys.

 # Credits
-Navbar, main-page, buttons,  was boorowed from Whiskey Drop landing page.
+Navbar, main-page, buttons,  was boorowed from **"Whiskey Drop"** landing page.
-Footer was borrowed from Rosie Odenkirk landing page.
+Footer was borrowed from **"Rosie Odenkirk"** landing page.
 Grid layout system was borrowed from Bootstrap.

 ### Content